Instructor FAQ

 - Can your staff proctor my exams in my classroom, on Zoom, or somewhere other than the CBTF?

-- No. They are exclusively there to work in the CBTF.
+- No. They work exclusively in the CBTF.

 DSP-related considerations